Receiving Trello notifications

 Emails contain a collection of all unread notifications.
 Email summaries won't include any notifications you've already read on the site.
 You can reply to individual notifications from within a notification email to add a new comment to the card that is referenced in each notification.

 If you’re using Chrome, Safari or Firefox, your browser can generate desktop notifications, an emerging web standard.
-(At this time, they're not supported in Internet Explorer or Edge.)
+(At this time, Trello must be open in a browser tab to get desktop notifications and they're not currently supported in Edge.)
 Just click on your name in the header, and select "Settings" then select “Enable Desktop Notifications…” from the settings page.
 Now when you get a notification, a small window with the notification will show up in the corner of your desktop.
 Desktop notifications can also be set in your " Account" page.

 If you would like to disable Trello desktop notifications in Chrome & Firefox, while at https://trello.com you can select the lock icon in your browser's address bar and under Permissions change the Notifications permissions to block.
 To disable Trello desktop notifications in Safari, in the Safari header select "Safari", then "Preferences", then "Notifications."
 In the notifications tab you will want to find trello.com in the list of websites and select "Deny."